Asefeoluwa/HRDataset/README.md

 # HR Dataset
-In this project I use SQL to carry out Exploratory Data Analysis on this dataset.
-Having no context on which company this is, what products they offer, or the industry they belong through the EDA I was able to spot some interesting facts about this company that allows me to profie it a little.
+In this project I use SQL to carry out Exploratory Data Analysis(EDA) on this dataset.
+Having no context on which company this is, what products they offer, or the industry they belongto, through EDA I was able to spot some interesting facts about this company that allows me to profie it a little.

 For Example:

 -- It's a Female powered company.

--- The company hires a lot of Product Techinicians. so might be a technology company.
+-- The company hires a lot of Product Techinicians.
+So might be a technology company OR FACTORY

 -- They have only 2 C-suite level staff.
 The CEO & The CIO.